bbengfort/confire/README.md

 The release versions that are sent to the Python package index are also tagged in Github.
 You can see the tags through the Github web application and download the tarball of the version you'd like.
 Additionally PyPI will host the various releases of confire.

 The versioning uses a three part version system, "a.b.c" - "a" represents a major release that may not be backwards compatible. "b" is incremented on minor releases that may contain extra features, but are backwards compatible. "c" releases are bugfixes or other micro changes that developers should feel free to immediately update to.

+### v0.2.0 not yet released ###

+* **tag**: v0.2.0
+* **deployment**: --
+* **commit**: --

+This release will add some new features including support for environmental variables as settings defaults, ConfigurationMissing Warnings and ImproperlyConfigured errors that you can raise in your own code to warn developers about the state of configuration.

+TODO:
+    - Document the new features

 ### v0.1.1 released on 24 July 2014 ###